software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Swagger provides documentation for the API endpoints we define in the controller methods.
 The documentation is a user interface that lists the endpoints and provides information for each one, such as what the request for the endpoint looks like and what's in the response.
 We can also easily send requests and inspect the response using the user interface.
 [Here](https://petstore.swagger.io/) is an example of a Swagger documentation.

-Let's start documenting our API by adding the Spring Doc dependency for the `pom.xml` file under the `<dependencies>` list:
+Let's start documenting our API by adding the Spring Doc dependency to the `<dependencies>` list in the `pom.xml` file:

 ```xml
 <dependency>